evrythng/evrythng-cli-plugin-csv-loader/README.md

 # pmd-loader

-A generic configurable CSV => EVRYTHNG resource loading script.
-Input and output validation with JSONSchema is performed, upsert by nominated key to EVRYTHNG is done with a retry mechanism.
+Script to read, validate, and upsert resources from a CSV file.

+* Read CSV file
+* Validate columns with JSON Schema
+* Map to EVRYTHNG resources
+* Validate resources with JSON Schema
+* Create resources, or update by a nominated key if they exist

 ## Setup